rocketfellows/se-vat-number-format-validators-config/README.md

 );

 // returns CountryVatFormatValidators with three items:
-// default preconfigured validator by default - instance of <country>VatFormatValidator
+// default preconfigured validator by default - instance of SEVatFormatValidator
 // $firstAdditionalValidator - from additional tuple
 // $secondAdditionalValidator - from additional tuple
 $config->getValidators();